Daren Ganga: 2001 to 2003

 In July 2001 Ganga toured Zimbabwe with the West Indies.
 He had been in good form in domestic cricket for Trinidad and Tobago, scoring a century in his opening game against Barbados and making 80 against South Africa for the Busta Cup XI.
 The Zimbabwean tour was a success for Ganga, he started with 79 against Zimbabwe A and in the 1st Test at Bulawayo he passed 50 for the first time in Test cricket, finishing with 89.
 The tour concluded with a stop over in Kenya where they played a sum of ODI and first-class fixtures.
 Ganga made a century in the second of the two first-class games.

 Later in the year the West Indies toured Sri Lanka.
 He contributed 47 and 33 in the 1st Test but wasn't as prolific in the final two tests of the series.
 In January 2002 West Indies faced Pakistan in a two match test series at Sharjah.
 During the 2nd Test Ganga scored 65 in the first innings.

 In May 2002 he was named captain of the Windies A squad for a summer tour of England.
 With Ganga at the helm the Windies A drew against Nottinghamshire, Lancashire, India and Somerset, lost to Sri Lanka, Kent and Derbyshire and won against British Universities, Sussex, Yorkshire, Warwickshire and Gloucestershire.
 Ganga was recalled for a December 2002 tour of Bangladesh.
 He made 63 in the second test then went on to play a full season with Trinidad and Tobago.
-He was previously unable to do such given his committments to the Windies A and youth teams.
+He was previously unable to do such given his commitments to the Windies A and youth teams.